Big Tech is still swiping left on Bitcoin

 In just the past few days, New York’s financial regulator has approved Ripple’s RLUSD stablecoin, and the UAE has given approvals to Tether and Circle, the world’s largest and second-largest stablecoins.

-But Big Tech’s embrace could legitimize crypto in a way that no number of regulatory approvals can.
+But a big hug from Big Tech could legitimize crypto in a way that no number of regulatory approvals can.
+It would not only bring soaring crypto prices, but more legit innovation, and, crucially, a higher degree of trust from the public.

 Missing the boat?

-Big Tech’s shyness isn’t new, but with Bitcoin smashing the $100K milestone on the back of Trump’s win, is an opportunity to buy-in being missed again?
-Fundstrat Capital says the OG crypto will touch $250K in 2025.
+The trepidation isn’t new but with Bitcoin smashing the $100K milestone on the back of Trump’s win (Fundstrat Capital says the OG crypto will touch $250K in 2025) are major tech companies missing an opportunity to buy in… again?

-It will be “mighty helpful” for everyday consumers if legacy institutions adapt and adopt, for faster deployment of practical applications of digital assets, XChain Managing Director Haydn Jones tells MONIIFY.
+It will be “mighty helpful” for everyday consumers if legacy institutions adapt and adopt as it will mean faster deployment of practical applications for digital assets, XChain Managing Director Haydn Jones tells MONIIFY